 - School of Science

-You can skim the degree chart below to get a quick visual sense of what you can study at MIT, or read the catalog for the gory details.
+You can skim the degree chart below to get a quick visual sense of what you can study at MIT, read the catalog for the gory details, or check out these handy major information sheets that outline your choices.